 Molds are species of fungus that play a vital role in decomposing organic matter in nature.
 As a home or business owner, understanding mold and its effects are very important.
-Because molds do not require sunlight to grow, they thrive in low light areas by decomposing organic matter such as cellulose and starches.
+Because molds do not require sunlight to grow, they thrive in low light areas by decomposing organic matter such as cellulose, starches and paper materials.

 A Hidden Threat

-People often question if mold actually poses a threat since it is always present in our environment.
-Extensive research shows that mold becomes dangerous when it’s contained within a building.
-Poor circulation and moisture allows the concentration of mold to reach dangerous levels that are not possible in outdoor areas.
+People often question if mold actually poses a threat, since it is always present in our outdoor environment.
+Extensive research shows that mold becomes dangerous to humans when it’s contained within a building or living space.
+Poor air circulation and indoor moisture allows the concentration of mold to reach dangerous levels.
+Concentration levels not typically seen in an open air, outdoor environment.

 Types of Mold

 While not all are allergenic or toxic, here’s a few common harmful indoor molds:

 Mycotoxins are the poisons produced by molds.
 The EPA states that mycotoxins can be ingested, inhaled or absorbed through the skin – all with harmful effects.
 Here are a few examples of the most harmful mycotoxins produced by indoor molds: